 Based on this reason, you can take any of the following actions:

 Check the email ID for spelling mistakes.

-Contact the person via some other medium, such as call, to learn more about the error in email delivery.
+Contact the person via some other medium, such as a call, to learn more about the error in email delivery.

 Contact someone at the organization to whitelist your email address and let the messages pass through.

 The spammers collect any email addresses they can find from all over the internet.
 But, the odds of these addresses being misspelled, wrong, invalid, deactivated, old, or even fake are extremely high.
 The spammers use any email address in their database to send a spam blast to these email IDs in their database.
-The Mailer Daemon generates an error message for each of the invalid addresses and sends them back to the sender.
+The mailer-daemon generates an error message for each of the invalid addresses and sends them back to the sender.

-Still, you are not a spammer, and you are still RECEIVING these messages; WHY?
+Still, you are not a spammer, and you are still receiving these messages.
+Why?

 And if you receive a mailer daemon message for an email that you didn’t send, then it’s highly probable that you could be a victim of such a phishing attack.
-While most Mailer Daemon spam subsides by itself after 2 or 4 days, it can continue, as discussed above.
+While most mailer-daemon spam subsides by itself after 2 or 4 days, it can continue, as discussed above.

-Scan your devices, laptop, mobiles, and desktop (whichever you are using for opening your email) using a reliable anti-virus program to detect any Mailer Daemon virus and get rid of it.
+Scan your devices, laptop, mobiles, and desktop (whichever you are using for opening your email) using a reliable anti-virus program to detect any mailer-daemon virus and get rid of it.

 Next, change your email password or seek assistance from your mailbox provider to help you do the same.